 Many people ask how to get relief from their pain.
-We have lots of videos on the site demonstrating exercises that can help to reduce the amount of pain we experience, but when it comes to directly treating pain, the secret could be in what we are eating.
+At Exercises for Injuries, we offer numerous videos demonstrating exercises that can help to reduce the amount of pain we experience.
+However, when it comes to directly treating pain, the secret could be in what we are eating.

 Of course, eating foods with anti-inflammatory properties and avoiding foods that cause inflammation will indirectly relieve pain.
-Reducing inflammation will help with arthritis, and reduce back, neck and joint pain, but can we go further and find foods that actively bring us relief when the pain does come.
-I have been researching ingredients that are both good for inflammation sufferers, and have natural pain relieving properties.
-How great to be able to get relief from pain whilst also eating healthily!
+Reducing inflammation will help with arthritis and lessen back, neck and joint pain, but can we go further and find foods that actively bring us relief when the pain does come.
+I have been researching ingredients that are both good for inflammation sufferers and have natural pain-relieving properties.
+How great to be able to get relief from pain while also eating healthily.

-The three main pain relieving ingredients for this recipe are avocado, fresh ginger and red chillies.
-Happily, the flavors also work really well together, and lend themselves naturally to an Asian-style preparation.
+The three main pain-relieving ingredients for this recipe are avocados, fresh ginger and a red chile pepper.
+Happily, the flavors also work well together and lend themselves naturally to an Asian-style preparation.

-Avocados are full of nutrients such as vitamins K and B6, dietary fiber and potassium, containing even more than bananas in fact!
-But the real magic lies in the fatty acids they contain.
+Avocados are full of nutrients like vitamin K and vitamin B6, dietary fiber and potassium, containing even more of the latter than bananas.
+However, the real magic lies in the fatty acids they contain.
 These are often referred to as “good fats” and have been shown to block the inflammatory mediators activated by the immune system, thus reducing the pain caused by inflammation.

 The fatty acids also help to maintain healthy cartilage and tissues, meaning you are less likely to feel pain in the future.